1. Homepage

 Hydrogen Storage and Transportation & Port Energy Infrastructure

-Hydrogen storage and transportation will be key factor in the acceleration of energy transition in the UK.
+HHydrogen storage and transportation will be key factor in the acceleration of energy transition in the UK.
 Options discussed for storge are salt caverns, offshore well injection and onshore storage.
 The transportation of hydrogen to local emitters will be repurposed gas pipelines for hydrogen and transportation via rail or liquified hydrogen.
+This will also cover how the ports ned to evolve to encompass new energy vectors.

 Schedule: